Julie Aldridge, Ph.D.

 Amadin Osagiede, a native of Londonderry, New Hampshire and originally from Edo State, Nigeria, is a Master of Business Administration (MBA) candidate at Purdue University’s Krannert School of Management.
 He received his Bachelor of Science degree in civil engineering from the University of New Hampshire, a Master of Science degree also in civil engineering from Purdue University, and he is a graduate research assistant for Purdue’s College of Engineering’s Engineering Leadership Minor.

-Catherine Berdanier is pursuing a Ph.D. in Engineering Education at Purdue University.
+Catherine G. P. Berdanier, Ph.D. is an Assistant Professor of Mechanical Engineering at The Pennsylvania State University.
+A recent NSF CAREER award recipient, she graduated in 2016 with a Ph.D. in Engineering Education from Purdue University.
 She holds a B.S. in Chemistry from the University of South Dakota and an M.S. in Aeronautical and Astronautical Engineering from Purdue University.
-Currently, she is a part of the Integrative Graduate Education and Research in Magnetic and Nanostructured Materials (IGERT-NMN), which is a collaboration between Cornell University and Norfolk State University.
-She is also working with another IGERT initiative on Sustainable Electronics in collaboration with Tuskegee University.
-Catherine is also an active member in Purdue University’s Women in Engineering Graduate Mentoring Program.
+At Purdue, she was a part of the Integrative Graduate Education and Research in Magnetic and Nanostructured Materials (IGERT-NMN), a collaboration between Cornell University and Norfolk State University.
+She also worked with another IGERT initiative on Sustainable Electronics in collaboration with Tuskegee University.
+Catherine was an active member in Purdue University’s Women in Engineering Graduate Mentoring Program.
+Read more about her research laboratory here.

 JD McClurkin, MSABE, is a Ph.D.
 Candidate at Purdue University in Agricultural and Biological Engineering.
 She received her Bachelor of Science degree in BioEnvironmental Engineering from North Carolina A&T State University and M.S.A.B.E. in Agricultural and Biological Engineering from Purdue University.
 While in the doctoral program, she served as a research assistant on a project understanding Shelf-Life Improvement of Distillers Wet Grains with Solubles (DWGS).